What Is Scriptural Faith?

-In Luke 22:32 Yeshua prayed for Simon’s faith not to fail.
+In Luke 22:32 Jesus (Yeshua) prayed for Simon’s faith not to fail.

-James 2:24 tells us that a man is proved righteous by his works and not by faith alone, again making it clear that to God the two are linked.
+James 2:24 tells us that a man is proved righteous by his works and not by faith alone, again making it clear that the two are linked in God’s eyes.

 In Acts 6:7 it says a great crowd of the priests obeyed the faith.
 If faith were only a belief, an idea not coupled to an action, how could they obey faith?
 The same applies to Romans 1:5 where it says: “by whom we have received grace and apostleship, to obedience to the faith…”

-Why would II Corinthians 13:5 tell us to examine ourselves to see if we are in the faith, if faith didn’t have an action component?
-Why would 1st Timothy 5:8 warn us that those who do not provide for their own family have denied the faith and are worse than infidels?
+Why would 2 Corinthians 13:5 tell us to examine ourselves to see if we are in the faith if faith does not have an action component?
+Why would 1 Timothy 5:8 warn us that those who do not provide for their own family have denied the faith and are worse than infidels?

-“For by grace are you saved through faith; and that not of yourselves.
+“For by grace are ye saved through faith; and that not of yourselves.
 It is the gift of God, not of works, lest any man should boast.
-For we are his workmanship, created in Yeshua Messiah unto good works, which God has before ordained that we should walk in them.”
+For we are his workmanship, created in Christ Jesus (Messiah Yeshua) unto good works, which God hath before ordained that we should walk in them.”

-Paul never taught that faith is mere mental activity.
-He taught that scriptural faith is based on God’s grace, not anything we’ve done to earn it, but once we are SAVED, God expects us to walk in (to do) the good works He for-ordained through His TORAH (Ephesians 2:8-10).
+Paul was not teaching that faith is a mere mental activity.
+He was teaching us that it is based on God’s grace, not anything we have done to earn it, but once we are saved, we will walk in the good works that God has ordained – His Torah.

-Yeshua’s brother Jacob (whom the KJV translators renamed James) once asked, “… if a man says he has faith and has no works, can that faith save him? . . .
-Faith, if it has no works is dead . . .
+Those, whose faith in Jesus (Yeshua) is merely a mental construct, are fooling themselves.
+They had better take to heart what Jesus’ (Yeshua’s) brother wrote: “If a man says he has faith and has no works, can that faith save him? . . .
+Faith if it has no works is dead . . .
 You believe there is one God, you do well; even the demons believe and tremble.
-But do you know, O vain man, that faith without works is dead? . .
-From those works faith is made complete . . .
+But do you know, O vain man, that faith without works is dead? . . .
+From these faith is made complete . . .
 You see then, a man is justified by works and not by faith alone.”
-In short, biblical Faith always bears the FRUIT of obedience to Yah’s instructions, His TORAH.